odingol/06-hw-weather-dashboard/README.md

 AS An aspiring web developer

-I WANT to create a weather application for users to see current and forecasted weather updates for multiple cities
+I WANT to create a weather application for users to see current and forecasted weather updates of multiple cities

 SO THAT users can access accurate weather updates for the cities they searched

 <br>

-## Employer User Story
+## Client User Story

 <br>